A27 Action Plan

 for Worthing and Arundel).

-In addition, the Highways Agency will shortly be commencing work on
+In addition, the Highways Agency has commenced work on a regional

-developing a regional Route-Based Strategy (a new approach to
+Route-Based Strategy (a new approach to investment planning which

 Further information on the above plans and proposals will be